 Zapata Liveaboard and Meals:

-The Georgiana, a 100-foot luxury air-conditioned yacht, has four single-occupancy cabins and two double-occupancy cabins all with a private bathroom.
+The MV Georgiana, a 100-foot luxury air-conditioned yacht, has four single-occupancy cabins and two double-occupancy cabins all with a private bathroom.
 The liveaboard accommodates up to eight guests.

 Meals: Cuisine is simple but gourmet.
 Fresh fish of the day is prepared at most meals, pork and chicken entrees, salads with fresh vegetables, and a variety of fruits are always available.
 Fresh sashimi and Italian-style pizzas are offered nightly for appetizers, plus frozen Daiquiris, Cuba Libre and Mojitos.